Husayn Muruwwa: Childhood

-Husayn Muruwwa (In Arabic: حسين مروة) was born either in 1908 or 1910, in the Lebanese village of Hadatha in the Bint Jbeil district of the Nabatieh province of South Lebanon, in what was at the time the Ottoman Empire.
-His father, Ali Muruwwa, was a sheikh, a prominent religious scholar, and a well-respected man in his community who received his education in Najaf (modern-day Iraq).
-His mother, referred to as Om Husayn, (Husayn's mother in Arabic) was a kind woman, who despite having Husayn as her only child, raised him strictly just like her husband who brought up Husayn in the hope that he would succeed him in his work as a religious cleric.
-Husayn described his father's upbringing as depriving him of his childhood; he was forced to wear the traditional robe of a Shi'ite scholar (black robes and a turban) at the age of eight, which his classmates constantly ridiculed him for.
-Before receiving his elementary education in the public school of Hadatha where he learned how to read and write, Husayn studied the Qu'ran for three months.
+According to the Lebanese population registers, the date of birth of Husayn Muruwwa is 1920.
+However, his father wrote that his actual date of birth was 1326 AH, which would mean that he was born in 1908 AD.
+He was born in the southern Lebanese village of Haddatha, which was at the time part of the Ottoman Empire.
+His father, Ali Muruwwa, had settled there after returning from his education in Najaf (modern-day Iraq).
+Coming from a longer line of religious scholars, combined with his work ethic in cultivating the land he acquired, he earned a good reputation as a sheikh amongst the villagers of Haddatha.
+His mother, referred to as Om Husayn, ("Husayn's mother" in Arabic) was a kind woman, who despite having Husayn as her only child, raised him strictly just like her husband, who brought up Husayn in the hope that he would succeed him in his work as a religious cleric.
+Husayn described his father's upbringing as depriving him of his childhood; he was forced to wear the traditional robe of a Shi'i scholar (black robes and a turban) at the age of eight, which his classmates constantly ridiculed him for.
+Before receiving his elementary education in the public school of Haddatha where he learned how to read and write, Husayn studied the Qu'ran for three months.
 Ali Muruwwa died when Husayn was 12 and Om Husayn died in his arms when Husayn was 20.